Vgupta1004/ChottiAi/README.md

 ---

+## 🌍 Deployment

+- **Frontend:** Deployed on Vercel at [https://chotti-ai.vercel.app/](https://chotti-ai.vercel.app/)
+- **Backend:** Deploy using your preferred method (e.g., Render, Railway, EC2, etc.).
+  - Update the frontend API URL in your environment variables or config if deploying backend elsewhere.

+---

-## Notes
+## ⚠️ Notes

-- Ensure both backend and frontend are running for full functionality.
+- Ensure both backend and frontend are running for full functionality in local development.
 - For production, configure CORS and environment variables as needed.
-- See `Backend/README.md` and `Frontend/README.md` for more details (if available).
+- The backend must be accessible to the frontend (update API URLs if deploying separately).

 ---

-## License
+## 📄 License
 See the LICENSE file for details.